 Locked rules cannot overridden by Bypass codes issued by teachers in Classwize.

 You can set the priority of what is allowed and blocked by ordering your policies.
 You can also apply Categories of content to filter these types of websites and apps in the future.

 Content Filtering Policy Examples

 This table is an example of Content Filtering Policies you might create for your school.
 Your Linewize Service Delivery Engineer will assist you with customising types of rules during a Deployment.

 If your school has a physical appliance, we recommend your Allow - Infrastructure - All policy is always enabled to prevent the school's networking infrastructure from getting blocked.
-Be sure to update the Object Pool with the identity of new infrastructure when you make changes to your environment.
+Be sure to update the Object Pool with the identity of the new infrastructure when you make changes to your environment.